airportyh/time-traveling-debugger/README.md

 # Time Traveling Debugger

-This project is an attempt to build a usable, practical, and useful *time-traveling* debugger.
+This project is an attempt to build a usable, practical, and useful *time-traveling* debugger, viable for professional use.
 A time-traveling debugger works by recording the each state in the execution of a program into a database - we call that the history file - and then allowing the programmer to navigate through this file to investigate the cause of bugs.

 ## Subprojects